-People who take aspirin or other anti-inflammatory medication are at increased risk even if they do not have H pylori infection.
+People who take aspirin or other anti-inflammatory medications are at an increased risk even if they do not have H pylori infection.

 Elderly people with conditions such as arthritis are especially vulnerable.

-People who have had prior ulcers or intestinal bleeding are at higher-than-normal risk.
+People who have had prior ulcers or intestinal bleeding are at a higher-than-normal risk.